 Which method to apply?

 There are plenty of methods available such as stencil dye, spin dye, drip design, hot glue design, shaving cream dye, etc. If you want to create a custom stamp, go for stencil dye.
-Go for hot glue design if you are looking for a neat and clean design.
+Go for a hot glue design if you are looking for a neat and clean design.
 If you have proper control over your hand movement, then you can choose spin dye.
 To produce unique patterns, work on the shaving cream method.
 There are many more but explaining each of them is out of the scope of this article.
 As stencil dye is popular among all the techniques, we will tell you how to dye disc golf discs using this method.

 Setting up the station